Deebing Creek Mission: Description

 Located approximately 8 km south of Ipswich City, access to the site of Deebing Creek Mission is from the Cunningham Highway and at the end of South Deebing Creek Road.

-Historic plantings at the site include a large Bunya pine tree.
-Other historic plantings include two large Fig Trees, a Mango Tree and a Date Palm.
+Historic plantings at the site include a large bunya pine tree.
+Other historic plantings include two large fig trees, a mango tree and a date palm.

 The 1907, 20,000 impgal underground brick tank constructed at the Deebing Creek Mission to alleviate the poor water supply remains in situ.
 This underground tank is now screened by thick vegetation on three sides and has an old fence around it.
 The tank has been used as a rubbish dump and has numerous car tyres in it.

 Evidence of terracing remains at the site near the southern boundary fence as the land falls away to Deebing Creek.
 A large stone on which the children of the school sharpened their lead pencil has also been reported at the site in proximity to the terracing and water tank.

-A single headstone was erected at the Cemetery dedicated to Mrs Julia Ford who died in 1896.
-However oral evidence from Mr John Lynch and Mr Les Davidson, and a 1975 report by Mr J. Skinner, Land Inspector to the Land Administration Commission indicate that there were as many as 13 additional burials at the Cemetery.
+A single headstone was erected at the Cemetery dedicated to Julia Ford who died in 1896.
+However oral evidence from John Lynch and Les Davidson, and a 1975 report by J. Skinner, Land Inspector to the Land Administration Commission indicate that there were as many as 13 additional burials at the Cemetery.
 This is substantiated by a newspaper article of 1892 stating that two people had died at the Mission that year and were buried at the nearby Cemetery.
 The remains of several stone cairns thought to mark the locations of some of the additional grave are also present at the Cemetery.

 There are two old huts on the land dating to the Second World War which do not relate to the Mission period.
 Local Indigenous families squatted in the huts during the 1950s-1960s.

 There is a high level of archaeological potential at the Deebing Creek Mission site.
 Inspection by officers of the Environmental Protection Agency and traditional owners revealed a possible location for the Deebing Creek Mission school site and Superintendent's residence including the presence of ceramics, old bottles, glass and a harmonica.
 Additionally, it is known that Aboriginal residents constructed housing along the banks of Deebing Creek.
 Published reports state that each house was made of timber with up to four partitions, dirt floors and concrete steps leading from the back of the house towards the banks of Deebing Creek.